-Anniversary of the historic Universal Declaration of Human Rights, the Universal Peace Federation (UPF), together with partnering organisations, conv ened on December 12, 2018, in the European Parliament in Strasbourg, two panels of eminent scholars, campaigners and practitioners to consider the theme: 'Europe and the Future of Human Rights'.
+Strasbourg, France -- To commemorate the 70th anniversary of the historic Universal Declaration of Human Rights, the Universal Peace Federation (UPF), together with partnering organizations, convened in the European Parliament on December 12, 2018, two panels of eminent scholars, human rights activists and practitioners to consider the theme "Europe and the Future of Human Rights."

 Hosted by Hon.
-Patricia Lalonde, MEP, the event was attended by several members of the European Parliament and their assistants and by representatives from Strasbourg-based consulates.
-Czech Republic Eurodeputy Tomas Zdechovsky was one of the speakers.
-Cosponsors included the Academy of Geopolitics of Paris, Human Rights Without Frontiers, Women's Federation for World Peace International and the International Association of Parliamentarians for Peace.
+Patricia Lalonde, a member of the European Parliament, the event was attended by several members of the European Parliament and their assistants and by representatives from Strasbourg-based consulates.
+Czech Republic Eurodeputy Tomáš Zdechovský was one of the speakers.
+The Paris Academy of Geopolitics, Human Rights without Frontiers, Women's Federation for World Peace International, and the International Association of Parliamentarians for Peace co-sponsored the conference.

-Sadly, the day before the event, a terrorist attack on Strasbourg's Christmas Market had shaken the whole nation, and the conference was held during the ensuing manhunt for the terrorist.
-This did not prevent about 100 participants from several European countries to attend the event.
+The day before the event, a terrorist attack on Strasbourg's Christmas Market had shaken the whole nation, and the conference was held during the ensuing manhunt for the terrorist.
+This did not prevent about 100 participants from several European countries from attending the event.

-Dr Dieter Schmidt, UPF Representative for Central Europe, began the proceedings by asking for a minute of silence for those who had died or been injured in the attack.
-He then invited Dr Katsumi Otsuka, president of UPF for Europe and the Middle East, to offer welcoming remarks.
-Dr Ot suka shared how the UPF Founders' life of tribulation, in their war-torn homeland of Korea, shaped their life-long dedication to peace and reconciliation.
+Dr. Dieter Schmidt, the UPF representative for Central Europe, began the proceedings by asking for a minute of silence for those who had died or been injured in the attack.
+He then invited Dr. Katsumi Otsuka, the UPF regional president for Europe and the Middle East, to offer welcoming remarks.
+Dr. Otsuka said the UPF founders hold human rights in high regard because of their experience of suffering as refugees in their war-torn homeland of Korea.

-The first panel on the theme "Europe and Fundamental Freedoms" was moderated by Dr Ali Rastbeen, president of the Academy of Geopolitics of Paris.
+The first panel, on the theme "Europe and Fundamental Freedoms," was moderated by Dr. Ali Rastbeen, president of the Paris Academy of Geopolitics.
 He read a message from Hon.
-Patricia Lalonde, unable to attend the event, who expressed her concern that the commemoration of the UDHR's 70th anniversary should be an occasion to recall human rights violations going on around the world, notably in Yemen.
+Patricia Lalonde, who was unable to attend the event, expressing her concern that the commemoration of the UDHR's 70th anniversary should be an occasion to recall human rights violations going on around the world, notably in Yemen.

-Dr Rastbeen stated that, as Europe has become a key player in the promotion of human rights internationally, we should call attention on human rights violations, in Yemen and other nations, but also expose contradictions between major powers' stand on human rights and their international diplomacy.
+Because Europe is a key player in the promotion of human rights internationally, Dr. Rastbeen said, we should call attention to human rights violations in Yemen and other nations, but also expose possible contradictions between major powers' stand on human rights and their international diplomacy.

-As the first speaker, Dr Willy Fautré, Director and Co-founder of the Brussels-based Human Rights Without Frontiers, spoke about the threat of Islamism, both to the Universal Declaration of Human Rights and to the integration of historical Islamic communities in multi-cultural Europe.
-He emphasised the danger of "salafization", first to other Muslims, then to the wider society.
-He pointed to research showing that the image of historical Muslim communities in EU nations is being damaged and their children are being alienated from the values that their parents have held.
+As the first speaker, Willy Fautré, director and co-founder of the Brussels-based Human Rights without Frontiers, spoke about the threat of Islamism, both to the application of human rights and to the integration of historical Islamic communities in multicultural Europe.
+He emphasized the danger of "salafization," first to other Muslims, then to the wider society.
+He pointed to research showing that the image of historical Muslim communities in European Union nations is being damaged and their children are being alienated from the values that their parents have held.

 Hon.
-Tomas Zdechovsky, MEP for the Czech Republic, testified that his commitment to human rights was rooted in the experience of his family's persecution by Nazis and under Communism, remembering his grandfather's words: 'If you sleep in a democracy you will wake up in a dictatorship.'
-He expressed his determination as a Eurodeputy to denounce human rights violations and defend the rights of minorities without compromise, and despite relative indifference to this issue.
+Tomáš Zdechovský, MEP for the Czech Republic, testified that his commitment to human rights was rooted in the experience of his family's persecution under the Nazi and communist regimes.
+He recalled his grandfather's words: "If you sleep in a democracy, you will wake up in a dictatorship."
+He expressed his determination as a Eurodeputy to denounce human rights violations and defend the rights of minorities without compromise, despite relative indifference from a number of parliamentarians on this issue.